gx304419380/hello-world/README.md

 # hello-world
-This is a practise project
+This is a hello-world project
+my object is to be a great programmer